 - A photo or picture

-- The describer must tell the drawer what to draw in order to replicate the picture.
-But he or she cannot name objects in the picture.
-They can only say colors and shapes.
+- Explain to the describer that they must instruct the drawer on what to draw in order to replicate the picture accurately.
+However, they are prohibited from naming any objects in the picture.
+Instead, they can only use colors and shapes to convey their instructions.

-- After five minutes, have each pair show the group the original photo and the drawing.
+- Once the time is up, have each pair reveal both the original photo and the drawing they created.

-It is important that the describer knows they can only say colors and shapes.
-Give them some examples.
-Instead of saying "Draw a tree” they can say “Draw a long brown rectangle.
-Put a big green blob on top of the rectangle.”
-Give them several examples if they don’t understand.
+- Provide clear examples: Explain to the describers that they can only use colors and shapes to describe the picture.
+Offer them specific examples to help them grasp this concept.
+For instance, instead of saying "Draw a tree," they should say, "Draw a long brown rectangle.
+Put a big green blob on top of the rectangle."